Chapter 8 : Year 1: The Brothers

 “Okay,” she said.
 “We know that Slytherin’s team isn’t what it used to be, but that’s exactly what gives them the upper hand.
 We know that they’re weak, and so we'll be too relaxed – we think that the game is already won.”

-“Well, unless you’re as crappy as you were against Hufflepuff, the game is already won,” McLaggen muttered, shooting a sly look at Ritchie Coote, who had changed position to chaser and still had problems with his position game.
+“Well, unless you lot are as crappy as you were against Hufflepuff, the game is already won,” McLaggen muttered, shooting a sly look at Ritchie Coote, who had changed positions from Beater to Chaser and still had problems with his position game.

 “Shut it, McLaggen!”
-Jimmy Peakes said while swinging his bat in a way that made Ginny think he was going to hit the keeper.
-McLaggen seemed to think the same thing, because her eyes widened as she took a step back.
+Jimmy Peakes said while swinging his bat in a way that made Ginny think he was going to hit the keeper right in the face.
+McLaggen seemed to think the same thing, because her eyes widened as she took a quick step back.

 “We are a team,” growled Ginny, who was beginning to lose her temper.
 She didn’t like to play when she was in a bad mood, and normally the noise of the crowd would be enough to get her smiling, but her teammates – at least one of them – was really getting on her nerves.
 “I don’t want to hear any internal squabbling, do you hear me?
 One more gibe from you, McLaggen, and you’re out!”